proprefenetre/julius/README.md

 # TO DO
 - print usage when used without arguments
 - accept input without flags or command line flags
+- remove ">" in front of output
+- add subcommands: 'e' for 'encrypt', 'd' for 'decrypt'

 # Usage